Learn Science & Engineering at the Green Bank Observatory

 - Are you interested in a day-trip or overnight visit?

-Amanda Wichterman is your contact for day visits.
-No matter how small or large your group, she’ll help you organize your activities and tours.
+Our Science Center staff are your contact for day visits.
+No matter how small or large your group, we’ll help you organize your activities and tours.
 If you are planning a day-trip, you may elect to eat at our Starlight Café.
 If your group is large or you have time constraints you should pre-order.
 Your best options are pizzas, or box lunches.
-Just contact us at the number or email above for more imformation!
+Just contact us at the number or email above for more information!

 Staying overnight?
-Ask for Sue Ann Heatherly if you are planning an overnight visit.
-She’ll help you organize your activities and find a date that suits you.
+Ask for one of our Educational Outreach staff if you are planning an overnight visit.
+They’ll help you organize your activities and find a date that suits you.
 Once you have a date, reserve our affordable bunkhouse!
 Just for school and youth groups the bunkhouse can accommodate up to 60 students (30 girls and 30 boys).
 There are attached but separate quarters for chaperones.
 Students bring their own linens or sleeping bags.
 The cost is $10.00/student/night (with a minimum of $200.00/night).
 Our on site cafeteria will provide meals.
 Meals can be arranged at the Observatory Cafeteria.
 Meals for student groups include: breakfast ($6.00), lunch ($8.00) and supper ($9.00).
 Please bring your tax exempt documentation if you are a school or non-profit group.

 PLEASE NOTE: Cameras are welcome, but DIGITAL cameras (as well as other electronic devices) are not allowed in areas near the telescopes.
 Do our RFI activity to learn why!
 More info is here.